 The Magic School Bus Science Activities for Biology and Earth Science

-Use these lesson plans from the Magic School Bus to teach your students all about science concepts.
+Use these lesson plans from the Magic School Bus to teach your students about a variety of biology and earth science concepts.

 - Grades: PreK–K, 1–2, 3–5

 The Magic School Bus has been taking students on adventures for almost 30 years, and now you can be a part of the fun.
 Use these lesson plans in this collection to help your students learn all about biology, the environment, and more!

 Make sure you check out part two of the collection as well!

 Your students will take a wildlife field trip of your neighborhood to discover what lives there in this Magic School Bus activity.